krobelus/rate-experiments/README.md

 assignment.
 Other literals are *unassigned*.

-SAT solvers work on formulas in *conjunctive normal form* (CNF), conjunctions of clauses.
+SAT solvers work on formulas in *conjunctive normal form* (CNF), conjunctions (or multisets) of clauses.
 A clause is satisfied by an assignment $I$ if any literal in the clause is satisfied by $I$.
 A formula in CNF is satisfied by $I$ if each of its clauses is satisfied by $I$.
 An assignment that satisfies a formula is called a *model* for that formula.
 A formula is *satisfiable* if there exists a model for it.
 Two formulas $F$ and $G$ are *satisfiability-equivalent* if $F$ is satisfiable if and only $G$ is satisfiable.

+A *unit clause* with respect to some assignment contains only falsified literals except for a single non-falsified *unit literal*.

+\paragraph{Unit Propagation} Let $F$ be a CNF formula.
+We say that a literal
+$l$ is implied by *unit propagation* over $F$ whenever there is a finite *propagation sequence* $(C_1,\dots,C_n) \subseteq F$ of clauses such that for each $1 \leq i \leq n$ there is a literal $l_i \in C_i$ with $C_i \setminus
+\{l_i\} \subseteq \{\overline{l_1},\dots,\overline{l_{i-1}}\}$.
+We call $C_i$
+the *reason clause* for $l_i$ with respect to this propagation sequence.
+Clause $C$ is called the *unique reason clause* for literal $l$ with respect to $F$ if it is the reason clause for $l$ in some propagation sequence in
+$F$ and there is no propagation sequence in $F$ where another clause is the reason for $l$.
+The *shared UP-model* is the assignment consisting of all literals implied by unit propagation [@rebola2018two] in the formula.

 2.1 SAT Solving
 ---------------

 A SAT solver takes as input a formula and finds a model if the formula is satisfiable.
 Otherwise, the solver provides a proof that the formula is unsatisfiable.
 While searching for a model, a solver maintains an assignment along with the order in which the literals were assigned.
 We call this data structure the *trail*.
 SAT solvers search through the space of all possible assignments.
-They make *assumptions*, adding literals to the trail that might be part of a satisfying assignment.
-At each step, unit propagation, which will be introduced later, may add more literals to the trail.
-These literals are logically implied by the formula with the assumptions, so assignments that falsify the literals are pruned from the search space.
-Once the trail falsifies a clause, the solver has derived the unsatisfiable empty clause and therefore established unsatisfiability of the current formula and also the input formula.
+They make *assumptions*, virtually adding clauses of size one to the formula temporarily.
+This triggers unit propagation, adding more literals to the trail.
+These literals are logically implied by the formula with the current assumptions, so assignments that falsify the literals are pruned from the search space.
+Additionally solvers can use inprocessing techniques to modify the formula.
+Once the trail falsifies a clause, the solver has derived the unsatisfiable empty clause and therefore established unsatisfiability of the current formula plus assumptions.

-\paragraph{Unit Propagation} A *unit clause* with respect to some assignment contains only falsified literals except for a single non-falsified *unit literal*.
-At any point during a solver's search, if the formula contains a unit clause with respect to the trail, the unit literal $l$ in that clause is necessarily satisfied and therefore added to the trail.
-The unit clause is recorded as the *reason clause* for $l$.
-Every time a literal $l$ is added to the trail, the formula will be simplified by *propagating* $l$: any clause containing $l$ is discarded because it will be satisfied by $l$, and occurrences of $\overline{l}$ are removed from the remaining clauses.
-The latter step may spawn new unit clauses and thus trigger further propagation.

-The *shared UP-model* is the assignment consisting of all literals implied by unit propagation [@rebola2018two] in the formula plus assumptions.

-Given a formula where above unit propagation has been performed until fixpoint, we call a unit clause $C$ with unit literal $l \in C$ a *unique reason clause* if it was required to propagate $l$ in a formula --- that is, there can be no other reason clause for $l$ when performing the propagations.
-Hence a unique reason clause is defined with respect to a formula only, independent of a propagation sequence.
-Every reason clause is a unit clause.
+If there are assumptions, some of them are undone and the solver resumes search.
+Otherwise the input formula is unsatisfiable.

-As assumptions need to be undone during search, the implementation of unit propagation does not delete clauses and literals from the data structure, but merely scans the formula for new units.
-To efficiently keep track of which clauses can become unit, competitive solvers and checkers use the two-watched-literal scheme [@Moskewicz:2001:CEE:378239.379017].
+\paragraph{Efficient Implementation of Unit Propagation} To efficiently keep track of which clauses can become unit, competitive solvers and checkers use the two-watched-literal scheme [@Moskewicz:2001:CEE:378239.379017].
 It consists of a watchlist for each literal in the formula, which is a list of clause references.
 Clauses in the watchlist of some literal are said to be *watched on* that literal.
 Each clause is watched on two literals, which are